mphomathabathe/mphomathabathe/README.md

   - Intro to Digital Sound in Python

 ## 📝 Compliance in AI Development
+- **Project**:
-- **Project**: 🌟 Key Ethical Principals under Inclusiveness and Equity My mission is to solve on an industrial scale the assurance that the digital divide is not widened.
-It's imperative to ensure equitable access to technology and its benefits.
+  - 🌟 Key Ethical Principals under Inclusiveness and Equity, my mission is to ensure that the digital divide is not widened.
+It's imperative to ensure equitable access to technology and its benefits for All.
+Leave no one behind!

 [![A Champion for IEEE AI Ethics](https://engagestandards.ieee.org/rs/211-FYL-955/images/ieee-ai-ethics-support-badge.png)](https://standards.ieee.org/initiatives/artificial-intelligence-systems/)